How the JCP Program Evolves to Meet the Needs of the Java Developer Community

 This JCP revision included the following updates:

-- Changes to the stages of a JSR lifecycle because of a more open and collaborative development process, and to be in keeping with a more agile and continuous delivery software development model.
+• Changes to the stages of a JSR lifecycle to support a more agile and continuous delivery software development model.

-- The ability to allow automated renewals for multiple versions of JSRs, especially for the Java Standard Edition (Java SE) Platform JSRs, which continue to be developed under the JCP Program and OpenJDK.
+• The ability to allow automated renewals for multiple versions of JSRs, especially for Java SE Platform JSRs developed under the JCP Program and OpenJDK.

 We expect even greater collaboration and contributions within the Java developer community in the future.
 The faster release cadence has helped Java meet the needs of developers, with new software features being incorporated into the release as they become ready every six months.